jupyter-book/mystmd/docs/citations.md

 +++

-## Including BibTex
+## Including BibTeX

-A standard way of including references for $\LaTeX$ is using <wiki:bibtex>, you can include a `*.bib` file or files in the same directory as your content directory for the project.
+A standard way of including references for $\LaTeX$ is using <wiki:BibTeX>, you can include a `*.bib` file or files in the same directory as your content directory for the project.
 These will provide the reference keys for that project.

 To create a citation in Markdown, use either a parenthetical or textual citation: